zhullyb/monyhar/monyhar/docs/clang_tidy.md

 ## Where is it?

-clang-tidy is available in two places in Chromium:
+clang-tidy is available in two places in Monyhar:

-- In Chromium checkouts
+- In Monyhar checkouts
 - In code review on Gerrit

-Clang-tidy automatically runs on any CL that Chromium committers upload to Gerrit, and will leave code review comments there.
+Clang-tidy automatically runs on any CL that Monyhar committers upload to Gerrit, and will leave code review comments there.
 This is the recommended way of using clang-tidy.

 ## Enabled checks

-Chromium globally enables a subset of all of clang-tidy's checks (see `${monyhar}/src/.clang-tidy`).
+Monyhar globally enables a subset of all of clang-tidy's checks (see `${monyhar}/src/.clang-tidy`).
 We want these checks to cover as much as we reasonably can, but we also strive to strike a reasonable balance between signal and noise on code reviews.
 Hence, a large number of clang-tidy checks are